DraftKings promo code: Get $200 bonus bets for Spurs-Knicks NBA Finals Game 1, Braves-Blue Jays on Wednesday

 The San Antonio Spurs and New York Knicks will begin a best-of-seven series for the Larry O'Brien Trophy on Wednesday in San Antonio.
 The Spurs bested the Trail Blazers in five games, the Timberwolves in six games and the Thunder in seven games to earn their way to the NBA Finals.
 Meanwhile, the Knicks beat the Hawks in six games before sweeping the 76ers and Cavaliers to win the Eastern Conference.

 San Antonio was the No. 2 seed in the West this season after posting a 62-20 record overall while New York was No. 3 in the East with a 53-29 mark.
-The latest NBA odds list the Spurs as 4.5-point favorites at home in Game 1 and the over/under is 218.5.
-DraftKings' NBA futures also list San Antonio as the -185 favorites to win the series while New York is priced at +155.
+The latest NBA odds list the Spurs as 4.5-point favorites at home in Game 1 and the over/under is down to 217.5.
+DraftKings' NBA futures also list San Antonio as a -185 favorite to win the series, while New York is +155.
 Get $200 in bonus bets instantly after your first $5 wager by signing up for DraftKings Sportsbook here:

 Wednesday MLB betting preview